BipanKishore/resizable-panes/README.md

 * **Custom Resizers:** Customize resizer handles to match your app's design.

+* **Responsive:** In ratio mode, It adjusts pane sizes responsively to fit in available space, making it perfect for dynamic layouts.

 * **Auto-Save Sizes:** Pane sizes are automatically saved in the browser's memory for consistent layouts across sessions.

 ### [Demo and Docs](https://bipankishore.github.io/resizable-panes-demo/)